-Phase 2 will be completed as day work with no time restrictions, however, access via the taxilane and 160' gate opening must be available all day for the Hagerstown Aviation Museum during Open Airplane Days on July 20, 2024, August 17, 2024, and October 5, 2024.
-Additionally, the largest event held at the museum is the Wings and Wheels Expo which is held on September 14, 2024.
-Access via the taxilane and 160' gate opening must be available at all times from September 11, 2024 to September 17, 2024.
+Phase 2 will be completed as day work with no time restrictions, however, access via the taxilane and 160' gate opening must be available all day for the Hagerstown Aviation Museum during Open Airplane Days.
+Additionally, the largest event held at the museum is the Wings and Wheels Expo which is held in September.
+Access via the taxilane and 160' gate opening must be available at all times during the Wings and Wheels Expo.